Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Background

 \section{Background}

-In this section, we recall the necessary background from differential geometry (see, for example,~\cite{Petersen2006, Lee2012} for more), the notation of graph Laplacians for manifold-valued graphs from~\cite{bergmann2018graph}, and the definitions of invariance and equivariance.
+In this section, we recall the necessary background from differential geometry (see, for example,~\cite{Petersen2006} for more), the notation of graph Laplacians for manifold-valued graphs by~\cite{bergmann2018graph}, and the definitions of invariance and equivariance.